b4m-oss/bwsf/docs/site/en/guide/getting-started.md

 # Getting Started

-## What is bwenv?
+## What is bwsf?

-**bwenv** is a CLI tool that uses [Bitwarden](https://bitwarden.com/) to manage `.env` files securely.
+**bwsf** is a CLI tool that uses [Bitwarden](https://bitwarden.com/) to manage `.env` files securely.

-Instead of sharing `.env` files through insecure channels like email or Slack, bwenv lets you store them in your Bitwarden vault and sync them across your team.
+Instead of sharing `.env` files through insecure channels like email or Slack, bwsf lets you store them in your Bitwarden vault and sync them across your team.

 ## Prerequisites

-Before using bwenv, make sure you have:
+Before using bwsf, make sure you have:

 1. **Bitwarden Account** - Either [Bitwarden Cloud](https://bitwarden.com/) or a self-hosted Bitwarden server
 2. **Bitwarden CLI (`bw`)** - The official Bitwarden command-line tool